-Are you taking part in the Big Garden Birdwatch this weekend 28th - 30th January?
+Are you taking part in the Big Garden Birdwatch on the 26th-28th January 2019?

-You can submit info about other types of wild animals that are visiting your garden as well.
-We all know the hedgehog population is in decline, hence our efforts to help by introducing the hedgehog friendly gravel board to enable them to pass freely from garden to garden to expand the Hedgehog Highway, so reports of those and other creatures that visit is important too.
+You can submit information about other types of wild animals that are visiting your gardens as well.
+The Hedgehog population is in decline hence our efforts to help by introducing the hedgehog friendly gravel to enable them to roam freely from garden to garden.

 This has become a great way to get children and adults involved in local wildlife and interested in nature.
 If you think you may not have time to spend all weekend looking out the window counting birds even if it’s only for one hour, during the daylight hours of the 26th 27th and 28th January it can all help.